 Who is ready for easy cooking?
 I know I am.
 So many nights I want a quick and easy recipe to whip together in the kitchen.
 Chicken is a simple go-to, but chicken can get a bit boring sometimes, right?

 Not tonight!
 Tonight we're making spicy Szechuan Chicken, and it is delicious.
 Pure satisfaction.
 Szechuan Chicken satisfies that craving I get for spicy food with big flavor.

 Szechuan chicken (or Sichuan Chicken) is a spicy stir fry dish that originated from China, known for it's liberal use of hot chilies and tongue-numbing Sichuan peppercorns.

 You can very easily adjust the heat and spice level to your own preferences by removing some of the peppers for milder heat, or adding in others to really blast off on the heat scale.
 I know some of you crazy chiliheads are going to REALLY spice things up on this one.

 Yesterday I made this Homemade Szechuan Sauce Recipe, which you can totally make ahead of time if you want, though you don't have to.
 It's super easy to whip together while your chicken is marinating.

 Consider this recipe when you get the urge for Chinese takeout.
 This is so much better when you make it at home.
-Homemade is always better.
+Homemade is always better, and it's done in under 30 minutes!
 I hope you enjoy it!